TechxArtisanStudio/Openterface/docs/product/keymod/how-to-connect.md

 ---
 title: "How to Connect"
-description: "Step-by-step guide to setting up KeyMod.
+description: "Step-by-step guide to setting up KeyMod Series.
 Connect your phone to KeyMod via USB or Bluetooth, then connect KeyMod to your target device for keyboard and mouse control."
-keywords: "KeyMod setup, how to connect KeyMod, phone keyboard setup, Bluetooth HID, USB HID"
+keywords: "KeyMod Series setup, how to connect KeyMod, phone keyboard setup, Bluetooth HID, USB HID"
 ---

-# **How to Connect** | Setup Guide | Openterface KeyMod
+# **How to Connect** | Setup Guide | Openterface KeyMod Series

 ## **Overview**